 - 1. Administrative Approval.
 Applications for the following types of special uses shall be reviewed and approved, modified or denied by the department: - a.
 Home occupations; - b.
 Expansions of nonconforming, nonresidential uses by no more than five percent; - c.
 Mobile or manufactured home parks (two to four mobile/manufactured homes per lot); - d.
 Temporary uses listed in Section 20.54.070(41.5)(b) in zoning districts shown on Table 1; - e.
 Attached or collocated WCFs; - f.
-Remote freestanding WCF/aAntenna support structures that would not extendmore than thirty feet above all adjacent trees within one hundred feet of the proposed WCF tower/antenna support structure location and would be locatedmore than one mile from a residential district and co located WCFs that do notrequire an increase in the height of the antenna support structure - g.
+Remote freestanding WCF/aAntenna support structures that would not extend more than thirty feet above all adjacent trees within one hundred feet of the proposed WCF tower/antenna support structure location and would be located more than one mile from a residential district and co-located WCFs that do not require an increase in the height of the antenna support structure - g.
 Family day care provider; and - h.
-Community club. - 2.
-Hearing Examiner Approval.
-The approval authority for all other special use permits, including proposed expansions (greater than five percent) to or conversions of nonconforming nonresidential uses, is the hearing examiner.
+Community club.